Mun Se-gwang

-Mun Se-gwang (26 December 1951 – 20 December 1974) was a Korean Japanese assassin who attempted to assassinate South Korean president Park Chung Hee on 15 August 1974.
+Mun Se-gwang (26 December 1951 – 20 December 1974), also romanized as Moon Se-kwang, was a Korean Japanese assassin who attempted to assassinate South Korean president Park Chung Hee on 15 August 1974.
 The assassination attempt resulted in the deaths of Park's wife, Yuk Young-soo, and a high school student, Jang Bong-hwa.

 Biography

 Mun Se-gwang was born to an ethnic Korean family in Osaka, Japan on 26 December 1951.
-His family had fled from North Korea to Japan shortly after the outbreak of the Korean War.
+His family had come to Japan from southern Korea in the mid-1930s.

 While in high school, he began studying the biographies of Mao Zedong and Kim Il Sung, and became a supporter of communist beliefs.
-He communicated with supporters of Juche within the Korean community for several years, coming into contact with North Korean agents who eventually convinced him of the need to eliminate President of the Republic of Korea Park Chung Hee in order to incite a popular uprising in South Korea.
+He communicated with supporters of Juche within the Korean community for several years.
+Before being contacted by North Korea, Mun was not known to have confirmed ties with any organized communist groups, but he was a known to have a "casual relationship" with Kim Ho-ryong, a member of the Zainichi Korean association Chongryon, which is close with North Korea.

-In November 1973, Mun Se-gwang finally decided to assassinate Park Chung Hee and, was paid 500,000 yen to prepare and implement his plan.
-In May 1974, he received a fake Japanese passport under the name 'Yuki Kawagami'.
+In February 1974, Mun received orders from the North Korean government to assassinate President Park, receiving training for this purpose in Tokyo.
+In May, he communicated directly with North Korean agents aboard a ship.
+In July, he applied for a Japanese passport for the name Yukio Yoshii.
+It's alleged that he was aided in this by Mikiko Yoshii, a former schoolmate of Mun, who was the wife to the real Yukio Yoshii; she was ultimately sentenced to three months for passport-related violations, which was later suspended.